botkop/numsca/README.md

   w0 += x.T.dot(l1Delta)
 }
 ```

-I invite you to have a look at [this notebook](notebooks/dl-from-scratch.ipynb), which explains in simple terms how you can implement a neural net framework with Numsca.

 Another example: a Scala translation of Andrej Karpathy's
 ['Minimal character-level language model with a Vanilla Recurrent Neural Network'](src/main/scala/botkop/numsca/samples/MinCharRnn.scala).